-Kollen Post is a writer, editor and language junkie from West Michigan.
-He specializes in tracing the intersections of regulation, law and blockchain, especially as they cross national borders.
-Outside of crypto, he likes rock climbing and bad horror movies.
+Kollen Post is Cointelegraph's policy editor.
+He specializes in mapping the intersections of regulation, law and blockchain, especially as they cross national borders.
+Outside of crypto, he likes languages, rock climbing and bad horror movies.

 We didn't learn much new in today's hearing, but the spotlight was definitely on the gamified trading app, rather than the traders on r/WallStreetBets.

 Another crypto firm hit with fines for violating U.S. sanctions

 The Department of Justice has indicted three hackers affiliated with the infamous Lazarus Group.

 US charges three North Korean hackers over crypto attacks and WannaCry ransomware

 Exploring where national security meets securities offerings in this week's crypto news.